apache/openwhisk-deploy-kube/docs/k8s-docker-for-windows.md

 ### Configuring OpenWhisk

 You will be using a NodePort ingress to access OpenWhisk.
-Assuming `kubectl describe nodes | grep InternalIP` returns 192.168.65.3 and port 31001 is available to be used on your host machine, a mycluster.yaml for a standard deployment of OpenWhisk would be:
+Assuming `kubectl describe nodes | find "InternalIP"` returns 192.168.65.3 and port 31001 is available to be used on your host machine, a mycluster.yaml for a standard deployment of OpenWhisk would be: